MAlexGG/dtos-and-mappers-II/Resources.md

 # Exercise

-1. Use DTOs and mappers to return a response tath takes the information of the school with a list os students with all its fields:
+1. Use DTOs and mappers to return a response that takes the information of the school with a list of students with all its fields:

 {
   "id": 2,